Ethereum Price

 Vitalik Buterin — the Ethereum project’s best-known founder — published the Ethereum white paper in November of 2013, describing the soon-to-be network and how it would function.
 By 2015, the Ethereum network was live and processing transactions.

 Vitalik Buterin is the most famous (and most memed) of Ethereum’s founders.
-(Don’t miss the Vitalik Pic of the Day in the Milk Road newsletter)
+(Don’t miss the Vitalik Pic of the Day in the Milk Road daily newsletter)

-But the Ethereum project has several founders, including Charles Hoskinson, who went on to found IO Global, the company that’s developing the Cardano project.
+But the Ethereum project has several founders, including Charles Hoskinson, who went on to found IO Global, the company that’s now developing the Cardano project.

 Many of Ethereum’s founders are still very active in the crypto space: